WuPhil/LWE-Project/README.md

 * enc(n,q,x,m) -  Encrypts the message bit *m*. *x* will be multiplied with random coefficients and added with error, and *m* * *q*/2 will be added .
 * dec(n,q,b,x,a,y) - decrypts the ciphertext and outputs the message bit *m*.
 It calculates *z*=*y*-*a* * *x*, and outputs the bit based on the accepted error bound.

+### Subroutines:
+* check1() - tests the correctness of a single 0 bit and a single 1 bit.
+The program runs this once by default.
+* check2(bits) - tests the correctness of multiple random bits (specified by the number in the input).
+This is run once by default with 16 bits.

 ## Contributors

 **Gorjan Alagic** - *Mentor*